gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 3. **SNS, S3, Lambda, API Gateway, DynamoDB, and SQS** are all managed services by AWS, that is deployed on a *Region*.
 You only need to choose a *Region* and are not required to choose any *VPC*.
 4. **IAM and Route53** are global services, that can be accessed from any *Region*.

 AWS offers a lot of services, but I have only included the most important ones here.
-Before you go through any service, just try to read - how it interacts with various networking components of AWS.
+Before you go through any service, just try to read – how it interacts with various networking components of AWS.
 This can immensely help you in cracking your certification exam.

 ## How to identify my resource?
 Usually, any computer which is connected over a network has an IP Address assigned to it.
 Using this IP Address it's possible to identify and communicate with it.
-Similarly in AWS, every EC2 instance has an IP Address associated with it.
+Similarly, in AWS, every EC2 instance has an IP Address associated with it.
 In fact, there are 2 IP addresses, Private IP (for when communication is required to be done within VPC) and Public IP (for when an instance has to be accessed over the internet).

 When you create your VPC you are asked to assign a CIDR block to it.
 Wondering what's that?
 Let me explain.